greenelab/deep-review/manuscript.md

 On this task a pathologist has about a 3% error rate.
 The pathologist did not produce any false positives, but did have a number of false negatives.
 The algorithm had about twice the error rate of a pathologist, but the errors were not strongly correlated.
+Combining pre-trained deep network architectures with multiple augmentation techniques enabled accurate detection of breast cancer from a very small set of histology images with less than 100 images per class [@4L1QgpXP].
 In this area, these algorithms may be ready to be incorporated into existing tools to aid pathologists and reduce the false negative rate.
 Ensembles of deep learning and human experts may help overcome some of the challenges presented by data limitations.